In “Flower Meadow”, a Kinetic Sculpture, Pliant Screens Became Petals

 The Resting State

-The screens fold into each other, revealing the geometric surfaces that repeat and vary the physical form of the hardware.
-This creates visual references that overlap between the screens, making the flowers appear even more complex than they already physically are.
-Virtual gloss effects evoke a subtle movement of light - as if the sun were sweeping over the flowers in sped up motion.
+The screens folded into each other, revealing the geometric surfaces that repeated and varied the physical form of the hardware.
+This created visual references between the screens, making the flowers appear even more complex than they already physically were.
+Virtual gloss effects evoked a subtle movement of light - as if the sun was sweeping over the flowers in sped up motion.

 The Open Blossoms

-The moment they open, the screen sculptures display images of actual blossoms in full radiance.
-Behind the scenes an AI has already analysed thousands of blossom images and generated these new, completely artificial flowers.
+The moment they opened, the screen sculptures displayed images of actual blossoms in full radiance.
+Behind the scenes an AI had already analysed thousands of blossom images and had generated these new, completely artificial flowers.

 The Closed Blossoms

-With a virtual sweep of light, the tangible blossoms revert to abstract patterns, and the screens contract.
-The basic colours vary from red to yellow, violet to green.
-The artificial flowers on the ceiling of 180 The Strand open and close, evoking the natural rhythm of day and night, spring and autumn in a flower meadow.
+With a virtual sweep of light, the tangible blossoms reverted to abstract patterns, and the screens contracted.
+The basic colours varied from red to yellow, violet to green.
+The artificial flowers on the ceiling of 180 The Strand opened and closed, evoking the natural rhythm of day and night, spring and autumn in a flower meadow.